Moose Factory Cree

 by Daisy Turner

 Daisy Margaret Turner was born at Fort Albany in 1918 and was educated at the Moose Fort Residential School.
 She married William Turner in 1938, and has eleven children and many grandchildren.
 Mrs. Turner has worked as a teacher's aide at the Moose Factory School and a nurse's aide at the Moose Factory General Hospital.
-She now lives in Moose Factory where she wrote this book.
+She lived in Moose Factory where she wrote this book.
 The material was compiled by Mrs. Dot Watt, with translation by Mrs. Nellie Faries and Mrs. Clara Moore.
 The illustrations were done by Moose Factory students.

 This book is an introduction to Cree syllabics which was prepared for use in the Moose Factory schools.
 It has been used there as an aid to help Indian children to remain familiar with the written form of the Cree language which they now use for much of their schooling.